-Brooklyn A is one of the few legal services programs in the country to develop a sustained, neighborhood-based Community and Economic Development (CED) Program through which we have represented over 100 community-based organizations (CBOs) and community development corporations (CDCs) in low- income neighborhoods.
-CED attorneys, as general counsel, provide CBOs and CDCs with ongoing, comprehensive legal counsel in their daily operation and functioning and at all stages of project and program development, thereby increasing their client’s organizational strength, the effectiveness of the services they deliver and their ability to meet their community’s needs.
+Brooklyn Legal Services Corporation A (Brooklyn A) is one of the few legal services organizations in the country to develop and sustain a neighborhood-based Community and Economic Development (CED) Program.
+For more than four decades it has represented thousands of nonprofit community-based organizations (CBOs) and community development corporations (CDCs).
+Our CED attorneys provide CBOs and CDCs with ongoing, comprehensive legal counsel in their daily operation and functioning and at all stages of project and program development.
+With our CED attorneys’ assistance, our clients are able to increase their organizational strength, the effectiveness of the services they deliver, and their ability to meet their community’s needs.

-The groups that we represent, amongst a variety of community services, seek to: create, develop, and operate new and rehabilitated affordable housing, provide high quality health care services, develop community-wide sustainable development strategies, provide support and educational services to youth from infancy through college (or GED), and generally work for social and economic justice in local low-income communities.
-Our partnerships create minority and community-owned businesses and jobs, and these building projects have increasingly been improved upon with “green” engineering that works toward environmental sustainability.
-Find more information about our Green Building Law and Justice Project here.
+The groups we represent seek to create, develop, and operate new and rehabilitated affordable housing; provide high quality health care services; develop community-wide sustainable development strategies; provide support and educational services to youth from infancy through college; and generally work for social and economic justice in local low-income communities.
+Our partnerships create minority and community-owned businesses and jobs.

-Our local partnerships are longstanding, with most collaborations persisting for two decades or more.
-These relationships enable Brooklyn A to serve as the legal catalyst fueling community-initiated projects that create critical infrastructure and improve the quality of life for struggling Brooklyn families.
+Our partnerships are longstanding, with most collaborations persisting for two decades or more.
+These relationships enable Brooklyn A to serve as the legal catalyst fueling community-initiated projects that create critical infrastructure and improve the quality of life for struggling New York City families.

 DIRECT CLIENT SERVICES